What Kind of D&D Character Would You Be?

 I wanted most survey takers to remain human.
 Race determination is based on how you answer the questions about your height, weight, background, and what qualities are more important to you.
 If you answer 70% of the questions "correctly" for a certain race, you will be assigned that race.
 Otherwise, you're human.

-4. Does the survey add in racical modifiers to ability scores?
+4. Does the survey add in racial modifiers to ability scores?

 I could've easily added in racial modifiers to ability scores, but I wanted the survey to display original scores.